thuzax/LP-Pontos-Interiores/README.md

 ## Licensa de uso

 Este projeto foi desenvolvido sob a licença MIT.
-A licença é descrita [neste arquivo](LICENSE)
+A licença é descrita [neste arquivo](LICENSE).

 ## Requisitos